noname390/BVE-Gensokyo-Railway/README.md

 ## Updates
 - 2023-6-9:set up repository
 - 2023-6-20:Release v0.2 preview and start promoting on video websites
+## Installation Guide
+1. Make sure you are in Windows.Installed Bve Trainsim 5 and DirectX.（Sometimes .NET is also needed）
+2. Clone this repository or download the releases,and get the vehicle file from the train creator's website，make sure the file path in 1003M.txt is correct.Then you can open the route in Bve trainsim.
 ## Route information
 The current route includes one-way operation between the Hakurei Shrine and the Ningennosato in Gensokyo, with a maximum speed of 110 km/h.The route includes 6 stations:  Hakurei Shrine,South Hakurei,Eientei,Chikurin,South Ningennosato, and Ningennosato.Both local and express trains are available.